Chicken Ranch (Texas)

-The Chicken Ranch was an illegal brothel in the U.S. state of Texas that operated from 1905 until 1973.
-It was located in Fayette County, about 2.5 mi east of downtown La Grange.
-The business served as the basis for the 1973 ZZ Top song "La Grange", and the 1978 Broadway musical The Best Little Whorehouse in Texas, as well as its 1982 film adaptation.
+The Chicken Ranch was an illegal brothel in the U.S. state of Texas that operated from 1905 until 1973 in Fayette County, about 2.5 mi east of downtown La Grange.

+It inspired the 1973 ZZ Top song "La Grange". and served as the basis for the 1978 Broadway musical The Best Little Whorehouse in Texas and its 1982 movie adaptation.

 Early history

 The brothel that became the Chicken Ranch opened in La Grange, Texas, in 1844.
-Run by a widow known as "Mrs. Swine", the brothel operated in a hotel near the saloon, and featured three young free black? women from New Orleans, Louisiana.
+Run by a widow known as "Mrs. Swine", the brothel operated in a hotel near the saloon, and featured three young women from New Orleans, Louisiana.
 The women under Swine's employment used the hotel lobby for entertaining, and rented a room upstairs for conducting business.
 The brothel was successful for over a decade, but closed during the Civil War when Swine and one of her prostitutes were forced to leave town as Yankees.
 After the war, prostitution was endemic in the local saloons, but no official records were kept.